island-is/island.is/apps/air-discount-scheme/README.md

 ## About

-Generates discount codes for booking eligible domestic flights.
-Eligibility criteria:
+Generates discount codes for eligible domestic flight bookings.
+Eligibility:

-- Legal domicile in specific towns outside the capital.
-Postal codes from Þjóðskrá are used for validation.
+- Legal domicile in specified towns outside the capital.
+Validated using Þjóðskrá postal codes.

 ## URLs